 The Basics of Sticky Hands

 To begin, two practitioners stand facing each other with their arms extended and their hands touching on the back of the wrist.
 One partner is the “initiator” and the other is the “receiver.”
 The initiator’s role is to make circular movements with their arms and hands, while the receiver’s role is to maintain a connection and respond to those movements without losing their balance.
 Each partner takes it in turns being the initiator or the responder.
+Who is in which role is not clearly defined as it is a free style exercise.

 The goal of the exercise is to maintain a connection with your partner’s arms and hands while they attempt to upset your balance.
 The initiator may use various techniques to try to unbalance their partner, such as circling, pulling, or pushing.
 The receiver’s job is to feel the movements of their partner and respond by adjusting their own movements to maintain the connection and stay on balance.